Want to write for RA? Here's how you can get in touch.

 In the past we have worked with freelance filmmakers, camera operators and editors.
 However, given the current pandemic, we are not commissioning any new films at this moment.
 As soon as that changes, we will update this document.

-Review pay rates will be agreed with writers before work is commissioned, based on a number of factors, including word count and deadline.
+Review pay rates will be agreed with writers before work is commissioned.
+Fees are based on a number of factors, including word count and deadline.
 As of June 2020, the base rate for an album review is £100 / $120.

 The fees for features will vary depending on a number of factors: the proposed word count, the number of interviews taking place and the complexity of the topic at hand.
-The fee is agreed before the writer starts on the project—and any associated travel costs or expenses are paid for by RA.
+The fee is agreed before the writer starts on the project.
+Any associated travel costs or expenses are paid for by RA.

 Need some advice?